-The Twenty-Second Annual Sri Chinmoy Self-Transcendence 3100 Mile Race
+The 27th Annual Sri Chinmoy Self-Transcendence 3100 Mile Race

-The world's longest certified road race: 6 am to midnight for 52 days.
+From August 30, the world's longest certified road race: 6 am to midnight for 52 days.

 About the event

 Athletes are able to test themselves in a format unlike any other ultra-marathon event.
 In order to meet their goal of 3100 miles (4989km) in 52 days, they must log an average of 59.6 miles (95.9 km) per day.
 The runners begin at 6 a.m. and run for extended periods throughout the day, taking breaks as needed.
 If they want to, they can continue as late as 12 midnight when the course closes for the night.
 After completing the race, runners have the option of continuing on to complete 5000km.
 Full details »

 The race has been extensively covered by media around the world, including the BBC, Wall Street Journal and New York Times.
 Media coverage »

 The day's news from our associate race director Sahishnu Szcsesiul, as well as videos and photos.

 - 1 of 6 videos & photos